wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 });
 ```

-For those wondering, `FB_RECIPIENT_ID` is also the Conversation Name that was set when the intial message was sent from the Facebook User.
+For those wondering, `FB_RECIPIENT_ID` is also the Conversation Name that was set when the initial message was sent from the Facebook User.
 Getting the value for `FB_SENDER_ID`, the Facebook Page Id, is a little more involved.
-When an agent opens a chat, a request is made to the server's `getChatAppAccounts` endpoint which makes a call to Vonage's `chatapp-accounts` API endpoint with an admin JWT.
+When an agent opens a chat, a request is made to the server's `getChatAppAccounts` endpoint which makes a call to Vonage's `chatapp-accounts` API with an admin JWT.
 The Facebook Page Id is in the response, which we send back to the client.
-The good news is that when outbound messages gets integrated, you won't have to worry about any of this and the Client SDK will take care of everything.
-This is just an example of why Client SDK can be very helpful when developing applications.
+The good news is, when Outbound Messages gets integrated, you won't have to worry about any of this, and the Client SDK will take care of everything.
+This is an example of how the Client SDK can be very helpful when developing applications.

 ## Small Gotcha